We are looking forward to welcoming you to Somerville College this autumn!

 - Collect your Biometric Residence Permit if applicable

 You will also need to register in person at the College on your arrival.
 Once you have arrived in college, you will need to come to House building to complete the registration process and collect your University card.
-We will need to see your passport, as well as your visa and BRP if applicable, in order to register you – so don’t forget to bring your documents.
+We will need to see your ID (passport or driving license for UK students), as well as your visa and BRP if applicable, in order to register you – so don’t forget to bring your documents.
 We will be open for new student registration on the following dates and times:

-*Please note that we cannot register non-UK undergraduates until you have collected your BRP*
+- Non-UK undergraduates: Friday 29 September, 13.30 – 15.30, House 8 (Please note that we cannot register non-UK undergraduates until you have collected your BRP)

 Arriving at Somerville

-Please note that parking is limited within the College.
-If you have mobility difficulties and require parking, please request this at the earliest opportunity by emailing the Lodge Manager (firstname.lastname@example.org).
+Parking is limited within the College.
+If you have mobility difficulties and require parking, please request this at the earliest opportunity by emailing the Lodge Manager (email@example.com).
 There are double yellow lines at the front of the College and parking there will be entirely at the driver’s own risk.
 There is Pay and Display parking on roads near the College, but this is limited.
-We therefore recommend parking at Pear Tree Park & Ride, which is north of Oxford.
-The Pear Tree Park & Ride bus stops are very close to the College’s main entrance on Woodstock Road.
-There is more information on the Park & Ride website.
-If you have any queries about parking or unloading, please email the Lodge Manager (email@example.com).
+We therefore recommend parking at Pear Tree Park and Ride, which is north of Oxford.
+The Pear Tree Park and Ride bus stops are very close to the College’s main entrance on Woodstock Road.
+There is more information on the Park and Ride website.
+If you have any queries about parking or unloading, please email the Lodge Manager (firstname.lastname@example.org).

 In some subjects, our tutors or your faculty will invite students to come up to Somerville early for a pre-sessional course to help to bridge the gap between secondary school and university.
 If you are attending a pre-sessional course organised by your department or faculty, you will be offered a room in Somerville.
 If you would like to move in for term immediately once your pre-sessional course has finished rather than go home, please email the Housekeeping Department (email@example.com).
 Requests must be made well in advance of your planned arrival at Somerville.
 Please copy the Academic Office (firstname.lastname@example.org) into any emails so we know that you will be arriving early.